Federal Reserve policymakers downplay divisions on U.S. rate hike

 Moreover, falling unemployment will eventually lead to rising prices, Dudley said, adding that he does not need to see price increases to be confident that they will trend higher.

-"I see a linkage between pressure on labour market resources and my confidence in inflation," he said.
+"I see a linkage between pressure on labor market resources and my confidence in inflation," he said.

 (Reporting by Howard Schneider, Jason Lange and Jonathan Spicer; Editing by Diane Craft)